-The capital of Bhutan does not have a dedicated Airport and is served by the international airport at Paro.
-The travel time between Paro airport and Thimphu town is about one hour and the distance is about 55 km.
-Paro airport is connected with Kolkata, Delhi and Bagdogra Airport in India and also with Kathmandu in Nepal and Bangkok in Thailand.
-Only two airlines Druk Airline and Bhutan Airline operate through Paro airport.
+Thimphu, the capital of Bhutan, does not have a dedicated airport; instead, it is served by the international airport located in Paro.
+The travel time from Paro Airport to Thimphu is approximately one hour, covering a distance of about 55 kilometres.
+Paro Airport is well-connected to several major cities, including Kolkata, Delhi, and Bagdogra in India, as well as Kathmandu in Nepal and Bangkok in Thailand.
+Only two airlines, Druk Air and Bhutan Airlines, operate flights through Paro Airport, providing essential links for international travellers.

 From Thimphu to Paro - 65 km - 1 hour